themesberg/flowbite-svelte/src/routes/docs/components/bottom-navigation.md

 ## Adding links and active class

-By adding the `href` prop in `BottomNavItem` components, it automatically detect the active URL.
+Utilize the `href` prop within the `BottomNavItem` component to incorporate a hyperlink.
+To initiate the application of the active class, include the `activeUrl` prop within the `BottomNav` component:

 ```svelte example class="flex flex-col relative"
 <script>